 Talk about social distancing à la mode.

-The lowest earning workers are hit by the double whammy of downward economy and coronavirus outbreak the most.
+The lowest-earning workers are hit by the double whammy of downward economy and coronavirus outbreak the most.
 It’s not right.

 The Widening Wealth Gap

-Equity investors saw their stock portfolios increase threefold or more during the longest bull run that had just ended, while other hard working families are still picking up the pieces of their finances that were shattered by the Great Recession of 2008.
+Equity investors saw their stock portfolios increase threefold or more during the longest bull run that had just ended, while other hard-working families are still picking up the pieces of their finances that were shattered by the Great Recession of 2008.

-For the 70% of world population living in countries where wealth inequality is growing, the unfortunate reality is that COVID-19 will, sadly, only serve to further exacerbate the wealth gap.
+For the 70% of the world population living in countries where wealth inequality is growing, the unfortunate reality is that COVID-19 will, sadly, only serve to further exacerbate the wealth gap.